L-YeZhu/Learning-Audio-Visual-Correlations/README.md

-## We implement the project using
+### 1. We implement the project using
-### Python 3.6
+Python 3.6
-### Pytorch
+Pytorch

-## Firstly, please download the audio and visual features from , and place the data files in the data folder.
+### 2. Please download the audio and visual features from , and place the data files in the data folder.

-## The trained models can be downloaded here.
+### The trained models can be downloaded here.